In silico methods in the safety assessment of chemicals

 Day 1.

-Participant will acquire knowledge about databases and learn how to effectively search these resources to find the necessary information.
-Additionally, they will be introduced to two important types of chemometric analysis, namely Hierarchical Cluster Analysis (HCA) and Principal Component Analysis (PCA).
-These advanced techniques will enable them to analyze large datasets and present results graphically.
+This workshop equips participants with knowledge of databases and effective search strategies to find relevant information.
+Additionally, participants will be introduced to two key unsupervised chemometric techniques: Hierarchical Cluster Analysis (HCA) and Principal Component Analysis (PCA).
+We will explore a methodology for building classifiers that predict crucial properties for risk assessment.
+These advanced techniques empower participants to analyze large datasets and present their findings visually.

 Morning session: